 In your, the writer’s, mind you might be seeing your characters very differently than you describe them on paper.
 However, your reader will not see what is in your mind.
 For the reader to know what you see, you need to include the differences between your characters in your script.
 It can be anything from the way they wear their hair to the type of tea they drink in the morning.
 If your characters are too similar, you will lose your reader pretty quickly, and your screenplay will end up in a bin; no reader wants to go back a few pages to re-check who Stacey is, and why they thought she was Anna.

 While developing your characters, make sure they differ from one another.
-Give each one of them some very unique traits, specific only to them, such as: eating, being clumsy, blurring things out without thinking much, being uptight, speaking with unusual accent, or trying to hide their original accent, wearing very out of place clothes etc. (sky is the limit).
+Give each one of them some very unique traits, specific only to them, such as eating, being clumsy, blurring things out without thinking much, being uptight, speaking with an unusual accent, or trying to hide their original accent, wearing very out of place clothes etc. (the sky is the limit).
 If you want to see a fantastic range of characters, I suggest watching The Office (the US version).
 See how each of those characters is different with their own unique traits and quirks.

 Don’t lose your readers by blending all your characters into one indistinguishable persona.
 Make your characters stand out from one another, give each one of them something very individual that would show your readers something about them that not only completes the character but also makes them more human.